 ABOUT NON-ALCOHOLIC STEATOHEPATITIS

-Non-alcoholic fatty liver disease (NAFLD) is the hepatic manifestation of metabolic syndrome, it is an umbrella term that is characterized by the accumulation of fat within the liver and describes a range of clinical phenotypes.
-Non-alcoholic steatohepatitis (NASH) is the progressive manifestation of NAFLD (marked by the NAFLD activity score), a diagnosis of NASH which is confirmed by the histological presence of steatosis, hepatocyte ballooning, and lobular inflammation.
-NASH patients have a worse prognosis and progress towards cirrhosis at a faster rate compared to those with simple steatosis.
-Furthermore, NASH liver disease life expectancy is associated with an increased risk of mortality and the development of clinical outcomes such as hepatocellular carcinoma (HCC) and cardiovascular disease (CVD).
-The key prognostic feature of NASH is the severity of associated liver fibrosis, which is currently evaluated by liver biopsy.
-Fibrosis progression due to NASH is not a linear process, patients fluctuate through the many stages of the disease, exhibiting alternating phases of inflammation and fibrogenesis and reduced activity and fibrosis regression.
+Non-alcoholic fatty liver disease (NAFLD) is the hepatic manifestation of the metabolic syndrome.
+It is a generic term characterized by the accumulation of fat in the liver and describes a range of clinical phenotypes.
+Non-alcoholic steatohepatitis (NASH) is the progressive manifestation of NAFLD (characterized by the NAFLD activity score), a diagnosis of NASH, confirmed by the histologic presence of steatosis, hepatocyte ballooning, and lobular inflammation.
+NASH Patients have a worse prognosis and progress to cirrhosis more rapidly than patients with simple steatosis.

 Up-to-date, the global prevalence of NAFLD is estimated to be around 24% and is set to increase in parallel with obesity and type II diabetes.
 Of those with NAFLD, 20% have the progressive subtype NASH.